Drain Pipe

 Sprinkler Irrigation Services & Winter Lawn Preparation – Boulder and Fort Collins Area

 If you were not home during the sprinkler blowout service or you want to drain the sprinkler system’s pipe prior to our arrival, please follow the instructions below very carefully.
-Please note that if you skip any steps in the process your sprinkler system might have damage the following spring.
+Please note that if you skip any steps in the process your sprinkler system might be damaged the following spring.
 The following is how to drain the sprinkler system pipe for winter.

 How To Drain The Basement Pipe of a Sprinkler System